buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 The world as we know it is a faded memory, a canvas torn by cataclysms and the fury of the gods.
 Legends, myths, and fantasy have overlapped in a cacophonous jumble with the reality of facts.

-Somewhere in the third millennium of the old calendar, the unthinkable happened, what would never have been thought of or wanted occurred.
+Somewhere in the third millennium of the old calendar, the unthinkable happened: what would never have been imagined or desired occurred.
 From one day to the next, Earth found itself involved in a war between entities of divine power that did nothing but destroy our poor world, with the collaboration of various nations.

-*Freten* was a company that developed alternative energy systems, based on the possibility of drawing energy from elsewhere or, as they said, from the cosmic void.
+*Freten* was a company that developed alternative energy systems based on the possibility of drawing energy from elsewhere or, as they said, from the cosmic void.
-It was never clarified what the origins of their experiments were, most likely they had actually found something (*someone?*), that could act as a portal to tap into this virtually unlimited form of energy.
+It was never clarified what the origins of their experiments were.
+Most likely, they had actually found something (*someone?*) that could act as a portal to tap into this virtually unlimited form of energy.

-On the day of the inauguration of their first reactor powered by what they called **Omniesssence**, a *part* of their *invention*, the impossible happened.
+On the day of the inauguration of their first reactor, powered by what they called **Omniessence**, a *part* of their *invention*, the impossible happened.

-The accounts become very confused at this point; in fact, the *Omniesssence* was actually something real and *alive*, a part of a greater energy.
-When the reactor was activated, it exploded with an energy and force never seen on Earth, and a good part of what were the central states of the USA were vaporized instantly.
+The accounts become very confused at this point; in fact, the *Omniessence* was actually something real and *alive*, a part of a greater energy.
+When the reactor was activated, it exploded with energy and force never seen on Earth, and a large part of what were the central states of the USA was vaporized instantly.

 At the point where the Freten headquarters once stood, a breach opened like a portal: a colossal flame divided into two tongues of fire of different colors.